xibosignage/xibo-cms/README.md

 Xibo uses Vagrant and Docker to ensure all contributers have a repeatable development environment which is easy to get up and running.

-The very same Docker containers are used in our recommended end user installation to promote consistency from developement to deployment.
+The very same Docker containers are used in our recommended end user installation to promote consistency from development to deployment.

 To these ends this repository includes a `Vagrantfile` to spin up an environment.

-## Prerequisits
+## Prerequisites

  - Git
  - [Composer](http://getcomposer.org)